 Should a parent or teacher wish to schedule a conference at the end of a reporting period, the parent or teacher should indicate such on the report card.
-Parent-teacher conferences can also be schedule throughout the school year if necessary.
+Parent-teacher conferences can also be scheduled throughout the school year if necessary.
 Request for a conference may be made by sending a note or e-mail to the teacher, or by leaving a voice message for the teacher at his/her extension.
 Parents may not interrupt the classroom instruction or take a teacher away from supervisory duties to request or initiate a conference.
-Parents should first privately contact a teacher with any concerns about a student or class concerns before seeking intervention by the school administration.